AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/actors.md

 1. **Retail**:
    - Running the bare minimum.
 PXE bundled with a light node.
    - Likely using low-power devices like mobile phones or old laptops.
-   - Relies heavily on third-party services (Infura for L1 and "OMR" for L2 state)
+   - Relies heavily on third-party services (Infura for L1 and some form of private information retrieval service (e.g. Oblivious Message Retrieval service) for L2 state)
 2. **Enthusiast**:
    - While not fully retail, they are still not interested in running a full node.
 Essentially the same as retail from end-user perspective.
 3. **Power Users**:
-   - Will likely run a (pruned) full node and connect the PXE to that.
+   - Will likely run a (pruned) full node, with their PXE connected to it.
    - Relies on third-party services for historical L1 data, but not for L2 data.
 4. **Developers**:
-   - Similar to power user, but more likely to run non-pruned node and connect PXE to that.
+   - Similar to power user, but more likely to run non-pruned node with their PXE connected to it.
    - Non-pruned used for other data access
 5. **Self-Validators**:
-   - Likely to run a full node or archive node and connect PXE to that.
+   - Likely to run a full node or archive node with their PXE connected to it..
 6. **Institutions**:
-   - Likely to use a managed service for running multiple nodes for better P2P connectivity for improved propagation.
+   - Likely to use a managed service for running multiple nodes, for better P2P connectivity, and as a result, improved data propagation.
-   - Connecting the PXE to this managed service.
+   - Connecting their PXE to this managed service.

 ---